nicedeck

 IMPORTANT: Proton on Steam Flatpak

-When running Steam application with flatpak, you will have a few limitations due to the sandbox environment:
+When running the Steam application with flatpak, you will have a few limitations due to the sandbox environment:

-2 - Symbolic Links will not work for content that is outside of the $HOME/Games folder.
+2 - Symbolic links will not work for content that is outside of the $HOME/Games folder.
 If you need to let Steam and Proton access content outside of this folder, you need to run the following command to add support for additional locations:

 # Specific folder